TharaniRajan/StahlsTest/docs/README.md

 ### Overview
 The purpose of this document is to describe the architecture and high level technical specifications of the Stahls Portal system.

-The business objective of the Stahls Portal system is to provide clients of Stahls with a one stop shop, to view their invoroty, orders, and enter problem tickets.
+The business objective of the Stahls Portal system is to provide clients of Stahls with a one stop shop, to view their inventory, orders, and enter problem tickets.

 ### System Architecture
 jaskdhfljkasdhfjklahsdfjkhasjkldfhajklsdfhjklasdhfjklahsdfjhasdjkfhajsdkfhlajksdhfljkashdfjahsdlfjasdh